microsoft/BotFramework-WebChat/samples/01.d.getting-started-es5-direct-line-speech/README.md

 # Things to try out

+-  Type `help`: you should see a full list of MockBot features
--  Type `hello`: you should see the initials displayed next to user and bot speech bubbles in the transcript.
+-  Type `markdown`: you should see the sample of Markdown
+-  Type `card weather`: you should see a weather card built using Adaptive Cards
+-  Type `layout carousel`: you should see a carousel of cards
+   -  Resize the window and see how the carousel changes size

 # Code